zeon-studio-portal/1supernova-nextjs/content/apply/_index.md

     - icon: "/images/why-choose-supernova/right-time.svg"
       title: The Right Help, at the Right Time
       description: We match you with the right advisors at the right stage—so you're getting help from people who have already solved the exact challenges you're facing.

+call_to_action:
+  enable: true
+  title: Let’s Build A Better Future Together.
+  subtitle: >-
+    What if the world's top founders, who previously competed,consciously choose to collaborate as one all-star team?
+  button:
+    enable: true
+    label: Apply Now
+    link: '#'

+why_supernova_exists:
+  enable: true
+  title: Why Supernova Exists
+  image: /images/why_supernova_exists.png
+  image_alt: "Supernova"
+  lists:
+    - title: >
+        **Founders build the future they wish to see.** They free us from our past by disrupting trillion-dollar industries.
+They are powerful creators or destroyers.
+They don’t have all the answers.
+They let few in their inner circle to influence decisions.
+Decisions that make or break realities and relationships.
+    - title: >
+       **Like our ancestors, it’s time they look to the stars to successfully navigate the hero’s journey.** The dark side of startup life is no joke.
+And, founders no longer have to do it all alone.
+At Supernova, our purpose is to be guiding lights.
+Shining brighter together as we team up together as all-star teams backing founders dreams to accelerate key milestones and create a supernova of oversized impact on the world. ⭐
 ---